anatolikalysch/VMAttack/README.md

 Lets assume we have a more complicated function and the _grading analysis_ did not lead us to the relevant instructions.
 One of the _semi-automated analysis_ capabilities could present a viable alternative or even show us which analysis function failed the grading system.
 The _input/output analysis_ could provide leads as to how the input arguments of the VM function are used and whether there is a connection between function input and function output.
-By checking the two input values `AFFE1` and `BABE5` and additionally the output value `16ABC6` it becomes evident which register contains the important instructions for out obfuscated function and how the `eax` return value came to be `16ABC6`.
+By checking the two input values `AFFE1` and `BABE5` and additionally the output value `16ABC6` it becomes evident which register contains the important instructions for our obfuscated function and how the `eax` return value came to be `16ABC6` (=AFFE1+BABE5).

 ![alt text](screenshots/InputOutput3.png "Input/Output Success")